bradyakent/CCPL/README.md

 # ComputerCraft Personal Library

-This library is essentially just a collection of APIs and programs that I've written.
+The CCPL (ComputerCraft Personal Library) is essentially just a collection of programs and modules I've written for myself.
 Instead of having to write the same code over and over again, I decided to make an easily installable package.

 ## Installation Instructions

+*Note: These instructions are meant to be done within a Computercraft computer, not in an actual terminal.*

 1. Download `get-ccpl.lua` by running `wget https://raw.githubusercontent.com/inq-cloud/CCPL/stable/programs/get-ccpl.lua`
 2. Run `get-ccpl.lua`
 And that's it!
 You can use the programs as if they were vanilla.

 ## Programs

+For CCPL, I've made programs to be used in-game with turtles.
+I haven't documented them all, and to find out all programs that come included with CCPL, run `(TODO)`

 The following are a list of programs included in this package: